iamsamwen/pfapi/readme.md

 # strapi-pfapi

-a strapi plugin library uses local and redis caches to provide fast - single digit milliseconds api response
+a strapi plugin library uses local and redis caches to achieve fast - single digit milliseconds api processing time.

 ## how to use